 ProQuest “History”: This resource includes publications on history covering topics such as: Civilizations, Historical studies, Military history, Periods & events, US history, World history.

 Legacy Washington documents extraordinary stories in Washington history.
 Collections include:

 - LegacyMakers: Biographical database includes Washingtonians who have served in public office and activist roles.

 - Classics in Washington History – free eBooks on the history of Washington and the Pacific Northwest: “brings together rare, out of print titles for easy access by students, teachers, genealogists and historians.
 Visit Washington’s early years through the lives of the men and women who lived and worked in Washington Territory and State.”

 - More Online Exhibits

-Provides access to digitized primary sources documenting the early culture, industry, and community life of Washington State.
+Washington Rural Heritage Digitized primary sources documenting the early culture, industry, and community life of Washington State.

 The Nesset Family Farm Collection tells the story of Norwegian immigrant homesteaders who settled on the South Fork Nooksack River in 1902 and for decades worked tirelessly to coax a living from the land, raise five children, and run a small dairy.
 Family members documented the many pleasures of settler life in the South Fork, including hiking and skiing on Mount Baker, and fishing on the Nooksack River.